sakamies/range-multiple/README.md

 The only caveat in the code is that Riot or Chrome choked on the viewbox (required for the range visualization to work) attribute, so I'm setting that in the init/mount function, instead of in the template.

 TODO: More readme. :)
+  - Using native elements, accessibility angle and getting stuff for free
+  - SVG to get value scaling for free, without math
+  - Stuff stuff stuff